fyncom/fyncom-help/Connecting-Email-Address-With-FynCom.md

 9. Here is the most important step.
 In the "**To**" field, enter the email address that should trigger a FynCom reward and then select "**Create filter**".

    1. Please recall, any email that is expected to deliver rewards should forward its incoming emails as described here or as descirbed in the
-      ["Simple emails" guide](https://www.fyncom.com/email-forwarding-setup-for-instant-rewards-delivery).
-An alias email is shown in the next images, but you may use your own email.
+      <a href="https://www.fyncom.com/simple-email-rewards-setup" target="_blank">"Simple emails" guide</a>.
+An alias email is shown in the next images, but you
+   may use your own email.
       ![add your alias email in the TO field and select "Create filter"](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/fycomhelp-emailh-12.png) <br><br>